corticon/corticon-dynamic-forms/docs/tutorials/homeowners-insurance.md

 First, we will define the data model for our insurance application.

-1. In Corticon.js Studio, create a **New > Vocabulary** and name it `HomeownersVocabulary.ecore`.
+1. In Corticon.js Studio, open the **Form Template** project you imported earlier.
+2. In the Project Explorer, open the `Rule Vocabulary.ecore` file.
-2. In the vocabulary editor, right-click and select **Add New Entity**.
+3. In the vocabulary editor, right-click and select **Add New Entity**.
 Name it **`Homeowners`**.
-3. Now, add the following attributes to your new `Homeowners` entity.
+4. Now, add the following attributes to your new `Homeowners` entity.
 This will store all the information about the applicant, their property, and the final quote.

 | Attribute Name   | Data Type |
 | ---------------- | --------- |